mediacloud/backend/INSTALL.markdown

     * [Manage data in Docker](https://docs.docker.com/storage/)
 3. Get acquainted with basic Docker and Media Cloud concepts in [Docker concepts](doc/docker_concepts.markdown)
 4. Learn how to do common operations with Docker from our [Docker cheat sheet](doc/docker_cheat_sheet.markdown).
-5. Find out how to pass configuration to app containers in a [Configuration](doc/configuration.markdown) tutorial.
-6. If you encounter any issues while building and running apps, take a look at [Docker issues](doc/docker_issues.markdown)
-7. Before creating new apps or modifying the current ones, you might want to read through the [Creating apps](doc/creating_apps.markdown)
-8. Deploying apps in production is slightly different than running them in a development environment as detailed in [Deploying](doc/deploying.markdown)
-9. To be able to change the apps' code and test your changes, you'll find it useful to use the [Development / testing environment](doc/dev_test_environment.markdown)
+5. To be able to change the apps' code and test your changes, you'll find it useful to use the [Development / testing environment](doc/dev_test_environment.markdown)
-10. In certain cases, you might want to [run Docker remotely](doc/docker_remote.markdown)
+6. A bunch of developer scripts are here to make it easier to do every day operations; read about them in [Developer scripts](doc/dev_scripts.markdown)
+7. Every app has its own PyCharm project; learn how to [configure PyCharm](doc/pycharm.markdown) to run Media Cloud apps
+8. Before creating new apps or modifying the current ones, you might want to read through the [Creating apps](doc/creating_apps.markdown)
+9. Find out how to pass configuration to app containers in a [Configuration](doc/configuration.markdown) tutorial.
+10. Should you need to update the PostgreSQL schema, you should follow the steps detailed in [Updating PostgreSQL schema](doc/schema_migrations.markdown)
 11. [Sending email](doc/email.markdown) from apps is easy
-12. Should you need to update the PostgreSQL schema, you should follow the steps detailed in [Updating PostgreSQL schema](doc/schema_migrations.markdown)
-13. Every app has its own PyCharm project; learn how to [configure PyCharm](doc/pycharm.markdown) to run Media Cloud apps
-14. Most software projects come with a bunch of helper scripts; we keep them in [Tools](doc/tools.markdown)
+12. Most software projects come with a bunch of helper scripts; we keep them in [Tools](doc/tools.markdown)
+13. Deploying apps in production is slightly different than running them in a development environment as detailed in [Deploying](doc/deploying.markdown)
+14. If you encounter any issues while building and running apps, take a look at [Docker issues](doc/docker_issues.markdown)
+15. In certain cases, you might want to [run Docker remotely](doc/docker_remote.markdown)

 Perform brilliant analysis, fix our broken code, document how the system works, and otherwise contribute to the project.